-‘The Yellowhammer’s Nest’ by John Clare is a thirty line poem which is combined into one block of text.
+‘The Yellowhammer’s Nest’ by John Clare is a thirty-line poem that is combined into one block of text.
 While there is not one consistent rhyme scheme to this poem, the poet has chosen to make great use of a number of techniques to enhance and unify his text.
 There are also a number of instances in which the rhyming lines create a sing-song-like melody.

 Another element a reader might notice is the alliteration.
 It is very prominent throughout the poem, especially within lines seven and eight where the ‘b’ sound is repeated in the words “beside,” “bank,” “Beneath,” and “bunch.”
 Another moment of note is within the entirety of the first six lines in which the ‘b’ sound is once again used in repetition.